artfulbytes/bots2d/README.md

 git clone --recursive -j8 https://github.com/artfulbytes/bots2d
 ```

-If you have already cloned the repo non-recursively, you can get the submodules with:
+If you already accidently cloned the repo non-recursively, you can get the submodules with:

 ```
 git submodule update --init